apache/calcite/site/_docs/howto.md

 # Typically we increment minor version: If X.Y.Z is 1.11.0, X2.Y2.Z2 is 1.12.0.
 # Note X.Y.Z is the current version we're trying to release, and X2.Y2.Z2 is the next development version.
 # For example, if I am currently building a release for 1.11.0, X.Y.Z would be 1.11.0 and X2.Y2.Z2 would be 1.12.0.
-mvn -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare

 # If you have multiple GPG keys, you can select the key used to sign the release by appending `-Darguments=-Dgpg.keyname=your_key_id`:
-mvn -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=your_key_id
+./mvnw -DdryRun=true -DreleaseVersion=X.Y.Z -DdevelopmentVersion=X2.Y2.Z2-SNAPSHOT -Dtag=avatica-X.Y.Z-rcN -Papache-release -Duser.name=${asf.username} release:prepare -Darguments=-Dgpg.keyname=your_key_id

 {% endhighlight %}